RyanEubank/CS6301-Big-Data-Security-and-Privacy-Project/HospitalDP/examples/java/README.md

 # Differential Privacy application on Hospital Dataset.

-This program is built upon Google's Java Differential Privacy Librar using a Healthcare dataset.
+This program is built upon Google's Java Differential Privacy Library using a Healthcare dataset sourced from Kaggle.
+The csv source file is titled patient_records.csv

-Install bazel before running the code.
+Please Install bazel before running the code.
 ## Sum Billing Per Year for all the patients combined:

 Navigate to `examples/java` folder, build the codelab code and run it with the